History of the cooperative movement: Beginnings

 The cooperative spirit spread in Greece earlier than in other European countries.
 During the 18th century, a particular form of cooperative organization was developed in certain areas under Ottoman sovereignty.
 It was associated with specific agricultural or craft products destined to international markets.
 Derived from the Byzantine guilds, it was favored by the Ottoman administration because it was enabling better control of the production and tax collection.

 The Common Company (Syntrofia) of Ambelakia (1780 to 1812), established in Thessaly and providing Europe with high quality red cotton yarns, is typical of this system.
 Its development was related with a dyeing technique using the roots of the wild madder (ριζάρι, Rubia tinctorum) and providing an indelible and shiny color.
 22 villages possessing 24 factories participated to the Syntrofia, which had 6000 individual members: financiers and landowners providing for capital and land, technicians providing know-how, workers providing labor.
 It operated several branch stores abroad (Amsterdam, Dresden, Hamburg, Leipzig, Odessa, London, St. Petersburg...).
 In 1810, its capital amounted to 20 000 000 gold francs, deposited in the Bank of Vienna.
 Other well-known cooperatives established in Greece during the Ottoman period, are the Shipping Guilds of the islands Hydra, Spetses and Psara; the Community of Mantemi, exploiting the mines of Chalkidhiki (Macedonia); and the Community of “Mastic Villages” (Μαστιχοχώρια) de Chios (North Aegean), whose activities were based on the mastic - a resin extracted from the mastic trees, growing only on this island and used for cosmetic, culinary and medicinal purposes.

-In the rest of Europe, primarily in Britain and France, the cooperative movement began mainily in the 19th century.
+In the rest of Europe, primarily in Britain and France, the cooperative movement began mainly in the 19th century.
 The Industrial Revolution and the increasing mechanisation of the economy transformed society and threatened the livelihoods of many workers.
 The concurrent labour and social movements and the issues they attempted to address describe the climate at the time.